 More information about the Standard Occupational Classification system is available at: www.bls.gov/soc/

 More information about how the OES program classifies occupations is available at: www.bls.gov/oes/oes_ques.htm#def

 Data on self-employed workers are based on Current Population Survey (CPS) data for equivalent occupations.
 A crosswalk was used to distribute CPS data to occupations in the National Employment Matrix.

 Industries covered in the National Employment Matrix reflect the

 The Bureau of Labor Statistics projections of industrial and occupational employment are developed in a series of six interrelated steps, each of which is based on a different procedure or model and related assumptions: labor force, aggregate economy, final demand (GDP) by consuming sector and product, industry output, employment by industry, and employment by occupation.
 The results produced by each step are key inputs to following steps, and the sequence may be repeated multiple times to allow feedback and to ensure consistency.

-National employment projections are developed every other year.
-The next National projections cycle will cover the 2018–2028 decade.
-Those projections are scheduled to be published in the Monthly Labor Review and to be available on this web site in late 2019.
+National employment projections are developed annually.
+The next release will cover the 2019–2029 decade, and is scheduled to be published on this web site in late 2020.

 The accuracy of projections for individual occupations is subject to error because of the many unknown factors that may affect the economy over the projection period.
 Furthermore, while occupational employment projections and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis for a choice of career.